About this policy

 Retention and destruction of records

-If you wish to complain about how the PWSS has handled your personal information you should first raise your concerns with the PWSS in writing and when we receive your complaint, we will determine what (if any) action to take to resolve the complaint and we will respond within 30 days.
+If you wish to complain about how the PWSS has handled your personal information you should first raise your concerns with the PWSS in writing.
+When we receive your complaint, we will determine what (if any) action to take to resolve the complaint and will respond within 30 days.

 Your complaint will be handled by our Privacy Officer.
 When we review your complaint, we will: